The House from a 1907 postcard

-Garden & Outbuildings: As of 2008, the Skibo Estate stood at 8,500 acres; during Andrew Carnegie's ownership, the Estate spanned 32,000 acres.
-On the grounds is Lake Louise, a small artificial lake and one of the few bodies of water in Scotland known as lakes.
+Garden & Outbuildings: As of 2008, the Skibo Estate stood at 8,500 acres; during Andrew Carnegie's ownership, the estate spanned 32,000 acres.
+On the grounds is Lake Louise, a small artificial lake and one of the few bodies of water in Scotland known as a lake.

 Date: 1904